• Home

 KINGS CROSS RAILWAY STATION

-As of October 2012, the £500m work at the station is nearly complete.
-The shops & ticket hall in the 1970s canopy at the front of the station have now been boarded up ready for demolition which will reveal the original 1851 facade of the station building.
+The £500m work at the station is now complete.
+The boarded up shops & ticket hall in the 1970s canopy at the front of the station have now been demolished to reveal the original 1851 facade of the station building which now has a public square (King’s Cross Square) to the front of the station.

-Old gaslight holders above disused doorways at Limehouse Station
+Old gaslight holders above disused doorways at Limehouse (previously Stepney East) Station

 An old sign still in situ at Charlton level crossing